6 Parameters and Estimates

 \[\bar{X} = \frac{1}{N} \sum_{i=1}^N X_i\]

-For simplicity, let’s assume that the draws are independent: after we see each sampled bead, we return it to the urn.
+For simplicity, let’s assume that the draws are independent; after we see each sampled bead, we return it to the urn.
 In this case, what do we know about the distribution of the sum of draws?
-First, we know that the expected value of the sum of draws is \(N\) times the average of the values in the urn.
+Firstly, we know that the expected value of the sum of draws is \(N\) times the average of the values in the urn.
 We know that the average of the 0s and 1s in the urn must be \(p\), the proportion of blue beads.

 6.2.2 Parameters